xvxx/hatter/README.md

 _**Hatter** is a positively mad, HTML templating language._

-Hatter is a cheap knock-off of [Imba](https://imba.io), without any JavaScript.
-It runs server-side and produces static HTML, like a less powerful 90s-era PHP.
-If you're feeling adventerous, or mad as a hatter, you can use the standalone binary to turn templates into HTML files or include the zero-dependency Rust library in your (web/cli/?) application.
+Hatter is a cheap knock-off of [Imba's](https://imba.io) syntax, without any of the fancy JavaScript stuff.
+Hatter runs server-side and produces static HTML, like a less powerful 90s-era PHP.
+If you're feeling adventerous, or mad as a hatter, you can use the standalone binary to turn templates into HTML files, or include the zero-dependency Rust library in your (web/cli/?) application.

 Here's what it looks like: